openstack/openstack-manuals/doc/config-reference/source/image-service/image_service_rpc.rst

 library project, oslo, supports three implementations of AMQP: RabbitMQ, Qpid, and ZeroMQ.

-The following tables contain settings to configure the messaging middleware for the Image service:
+The following tables contain settings to configure the messaging middleware for the Image service.
+Use these options to configure the messaging drivers in the ``glance-api.conf`` and ``glance-registry.conf`` files:

 .. include:: ../tables/glance-zeromq.rst
 .. include:: ../tables/glance-amqp.rst